Reoua/ke-project/README.md

 # Knowledge Engineering Project
-Repository for the Knowledge Engineering project.
+Repository for the Knowledge Engineering project of group 6.
 Contains data used to create a property graph in order to answer questions regarding NS and train stations in the Netherlands.